Xonesix/paradigm_prolog_project/devlog.md

 - Plan: Add a depth limit to the DFS to cap recursion.
 - Forgot to decrement depth → infinite loop still happened :(
 - Used same predicate name for both arities, which broke things

+## 11:55AM
+- Ok now that it doesn’t loop forever, I want better visibility.
+Like, I want to see the solution path when it works.
+Maybe a pretty printer or just showing the coordinates visited.
+- Solution:
+    - Track coordinates instead of just the actions.
+    - Or… simpler: print the path once found.
+- I'm gonna try to add `write(Actions)` temporarily after `find_exit/2` finds a path.
+- Refactor safe_move into move_safe_in_bound for more clarity